 There are many expert organisations with a range of support for the workforce to tap into and we are developing partnerships to ensure that those working in FE can benefit from this support.

-Education Support Partnership is the only charity that supports the mental health and wellbeing of all education staff.
+Education Support is the only charity that supports the mental health and wellbeing of all education staff.
 They offer a free and confidential helpline which is available 24/7 and staffed by qualified counsellors as well as grants to those experiencing a financial crisis.
-They recently shared with us the findings of their survey into the mental health of the education sector which includes responses from people working in the Further Education and Training sector.
-These findings will provide a useful baseline to develop future support.
+In October 2018,they released the findings of their survey into the mental health of the education sector which includes responses from people working in the Further Education and Training sector.

 You might also like to take a look at the Mental Health at Work gateway which is an amalgamation of the most effective resources to support mental health and wellbeing in the workplace.
 You can filter by sector including education and teaching to find the most relevant resources.